AJGreaves/familyhub/README.md

 - A user interface that is user friendly for me to input my data easily and efficiently.
 - Value for money (at the moment the website is a student project, but eventual planning is to monetise this site, so it is worth adding this important goal here now.)

+FamilyHub is a great way to meet these user needs because:

 #### Family Hub Goals

 - Provide an effective, easy to use site for English speaking international families to search and filter through entries to find the listings that suit their needs.